home-assistant/home-assistant.io/source/_integrations/denon.markdown

     title: Configuration file
 ---

-The `denon` platform allows you to control a Denon Network Receiver from Home Assistant.
+The `denon` {% term integration %} allows you to control a Denon Network Receiver from Home Assistant.
 It might be that your device is supported by the [Denon AVR] platform.

 Supported devices: